Animal Research and Use

 We follow the highest ethical standards and all applicable laws in our policies and practices relating to laboratory animals.
 All researchers must go through a rigorous process to justify the use of animals in research, including demonstrating that there are no viable alternatives.
 The Institutional Animal Care and Use Committee (IACUC) reviews all research and teaching studies involving living, non-human vertebrate animals to ensure humane care and use.

-The Director of Animal Care and Attending Veterinarian oversee the care of animals, with additional oversight from the IACUC.
+The Attending Veterinarian/Director of Animal Care Services oversees the care of animals, with additional oversight from the IACUC.
 To promote the animals’ health and comfort, our facilities are regulated for heat, air conditioning, ventilation, humidity, lighting, and access, and are located close to classrooms and laboratories to minimize transportation stress.
 Facilities are cleaned and checked on a regular schedule in compliance with federal animal welfare laws.
 Animal Care staff feed, water, and check the animals’ health and well-being every day, year-round.
 In addition, animals benefit from environmental enrichment, such as toys and treats.

 For more information on animal research programs, protocols, and oversight, please visit the Animal Subjects FAQ.